ultra-devs/USA-Postal-Services/readme.md

 - Swagger is used for API documentation as well as  API DEV test Tool.
 - Filter Based Customized Logging for transactionId and other log enhancement info.
 - Custom Exception Handling is Added for Data Layer i.e `ApiDataNotFoundException`
-- Token based Security has been implemented  for  securing end points.  (optional/configurable)
+- Token based Security has been implemented  for  securing end points.
+User/pass(admin/admin , token expires in 5 mins configurable) (optional/configurable)
 - Dozer will be used for decoupling  the response projection.
 [In progress]
 - Unit Testing and Code Coverage [ in progress ]
 - Final Clean up [ in progress ].